 While ozone breakdown was only observed in the cold air above Antarctica, the possibility that increasing accumulations of CFCs could entirely wipe out the Earth's ozone layer -- destroying the shield that protects the planet from high-energy radiation -- was frightening enough to lead to international agreements to phase out the use of CFCs in refrigeration and air conditioning systems, as well as in their common use in plastic foam insulation.
 There is a popular misconception that CFCs were banned because they were toxic.
 Actually, the truth was that they were too inert for their own good.
 Once they were released into the environment, they didn't degrade until they floated to high altitudes where they could do the most harm.

-CFCs are now being replaced by "hydrofluorocarbons (HFCs)" that don't contain chlorine, and by "hydrochlorofluorocarbons (HCFCs)" that do contain chlorine but break down before they reach high altitudes.
-Neither of these compounds are quite as efficient as cooling fluids or insulators as CFCs, however, so the conversion to HFCs and HCFCs had not been straightforward.
+CFCs were replaced by "hydrofluorocarbons (HFC)" that don't contain chlorine, and by "hydrochlorofluorocarbons (HCFC)" that do contain chlorine but break down before they reach high altitudes.
+Neither of these compounds were quite as efficient as cooling fluids or insulators as CFCs, however, so the conversion to HFCs and HCFCs was not straightforward.
+Worse, as it became apparent that human generation of "greenhouse gases" was leading to a gradual rise in global temperature, investigation showed that HFCs and HCFCs were extremely potent greenhouse gases.
+The focus is now on "hydrofluoro-olefins (HFO)", which are not greenhouse gases, though there is dispute that they are the right solution to the problem.

 * An air conditioner works the same way as a refrigerator, pulling heat out of a room with the evaporator and dumping it into the outside environment with the condenser.
 If the flow of cooling fluid through the refrigerator was reversed, the system would then pull heat out of the environment and dump it into the room, heating the room.
 This is the basic principle of the "heat pump", a device in which the flow of cooling fluid can be reversed to either cool or heat a room.
 Heat pumps are efficient compared to most other forms of heating, but only in fairly moderate climates where the temperature changes are not too drastic.